 Federal financial aid is intended to make college available to students from many different financial situations.
-College financial aid officers consider family income, the number of family members in college, medical expenses and many other factors when reviewing federal financial aid applications.
+College financial aid officers consider family income, the number of family members in college, medical expenses and many other factors when reviewing your federal financial aid application.
 So, even if you think your family income is too high for you to qualify for federal aid, you should fill out the Free Application for Federal Student Aid (FAFSA) as soon as possible.
-This form determines eligibility for federal and state student grants, work-study, and federal loans.
+This form determines your eligibility for federal and state student grants, work-study, and federal loans.

 Do I have to be enrolled full-time to receive federal financial aid?

-A: No. You do not have to be enrolled full-time to receive many forms for federal financial aid.
+No. You do not have to be enrolled full-time to receive many forms for federal financial aid.
 However, the amount of aid you are eligible to receive will be determined by the Financial Aid Office based on the Cost of Attendance, Expected Family Contribution, year in school, and enrollment status.

 Can I get the grant for summer semester?

 Yes.
 However, the Pell Grant may only be used up to the full-time entitlement in one award year.
 No one semester can exceed ½ of the full-time entitlement.
 All three terms combined cannot exceed the full-time entitlement (annual scheduled Pell award).
-Any Pell funds used in the summer semester will reduce the amount of Pell funding available for the spring and fall semesters.
+Any Pell funds used in the Summer semester will reduce the amount of Pell funding available for the Spring and Fall semesters.